Keep An Eye On District Heating

 On July 8, 2007, water hammer hit an elbow in a steam main buried under the intersection of Lexington Avenue and 41st Street in midtown-Manhattan.
 The resulting explosion put debris on top of the Chrysler Building.

 It turns out that two clogged steam traps got together with a heavy rainfall that flowed down a manhole that morning and soaked the outside of the steam main.
 The cold water on the outside of the pipe caused the steam on the inside of the pipe to quickly condense, and since those two steam traps were clogged, the big slug of condensate pretended it was a cannon ball.
-It traveled a few blocks and destroyed that big, buried elbow, blowing up the whole intersection.
-It cost Consolidated Edison $37 million to make that one right.
+It traveled a few blocks and destroyed that big, buried elbow, blowing up the entire intersection.
+It cost ConEd $37 million to make that one right.

 The city fathers in the capital city of Montpelier, Vermont were losing their shirts on fuel oil, so they looked for a solution.
 Rather than switch to natural gas in all their boilers, they decided a biomass-fired, district-hot-water system was the best choice for their downtown.
 After all, this was Vermont, a state not lacking in trees.